NITP23/Byte_v_erse/README.md

 # Tech-O-Bug Calculus
-This Repository is made for For Byte-v-erse
+This Repository is made for Byte-v-erse
-<h2>Sustainable Technology:Eco-Conscious website</h2>
+<h2>Sustainable Technology:Eco-Conscious website</h1>
+<h3>Problem on which we are working</h3>